theidealist101/subnodeica/README.md

 As stated above this game is in early development, but these are the features currently implemented:

 - Custom mapgen supporting biomes of different terrain shapes and heights
-- Several major biomes: Safe Shallows, Kelp Forest, Grassy Plateaus, each with their own terrain and flora
+- Several major biomes: Safe Shallows, Kelp Forest, Grassy Plateaus, each with their own terrain and resources
 - A crafting system using the fabricator, not many recipes exist yet but it is easily extendable
 - Most of the mobs inhabiting the aforementioned biomes, with their own behaviours made using the Mobkit API
 - A basic version of Lifepod 5 which the player spawns within